|

 Renal artery stenosis is when one or more arteries that carry blood to the kidneys narrow.
 These are called the renal arteries.
 Having narrowed renal arteries means the kidneys don't get enough oxygen-rich blood.
 The kidneys need enough blood flow to help filter waste products and remove excess fluids.
 Less blood flow to the kidneys may injure kidney tissue and raise blood pressure throughout ...

-Uterine polyps - Symptoms & causes - Mayo Clinic
+Mitral valve regurgitation - Symptoms and causes - Mayo Clinic

 Renal artery stenosis - Diagnosis and treatment - Mayo Clinic

-Doppler ultrasound.
+Your healthcare professional might order the following imaging tests: Doppler ultrasound.
 High-frequency sound waves help a healthcare professional see the arteries and kidneys and check how they work.
 This procedure also helps find if the blood vessels are blocked and measure how bad the blockage is.
 CT scan.
-This is a type of imaging that uses X-ray techniques to make detailed images of the body.
-It then uses a computer to make cross-sectional images, also ...
+This is a type of imaging that uses X-ray techniques to make detailed images of the ...

 |